Skip to Main Content

 There are five primary treaties that govern the international use and exploration of outer space.
 They include:

 Agreement Governing the Activities of States on the Moon and Other Celestial Bodies, Dec.
 18, 1979, 1363 U.N.T.S.
-3. The Moon Agreement the Moon Agreement reaffirms and elaborates on many of the provisions in the Outer Space Treaty; however, it is not widely adopted.
+3. It was open for signature on December 18, 1979.
+The Moon Agreement the Moon Agreement reaffirms and elaborates on many of the provisions in the Outer Space Treaty; however, it is not widely adopted.
 The Moon Agreement entered into force on July 11, 1984.
 The United States is not a signatory, nor has it ratified this Agreement.

 General International Treaties and Agreements Affecting Space Law